 - Submit a one to two-page written statement (up to 1000 words) addressing personal and professional goals related to the DNP Program.

 - Submit a current resume or curriculum vitae.

 All items should be mailed to: Millikin University School of Nursing, 1184 W. Main St., Decatur, IL 62522.

-In addition, international students must submit official transcripts (in English) with an official evaluation of those transcripts by a foreign credentials evaluation agency and proof of English proficiency as evidenced by a minimum score of 550 on the TOEFL.
+In addition, international students must submit official transcripts (in English) with an official evaluation of those transcripts by a foreign credentials evaluation agency and proof of English proficiency.
+For requirements, go to: link to Center for International Education.